Price hikes due to Iran war dampen Eid in Pakistan

-Preparations for the end of Ramadan were in full swing at a beauty salon in the Punjab, with customers getting haircuts, eyebrow-threading and henna tattoos.
+MULTAN: Preparations for the end of Ramazan were in full swing at a beauty salon, with customers getting haircuts, eyebrow-threading and henna tattoos.

 In Multan’s markets, crowds of women young and old shopped for colourful bangles, shoes, new clothes, make-up and sweet treats.

-But in Multan and elsewhere in Pakistan, the ripple effects of the US-Israeli war against Iran were being felt.
+But in Multan and elsewhere in Pakistan, the ripple effects of the US-Israel war against Iran were being felt.

 “It feels very different because inflation has risen so much due to the ongoing war.
 Every poor person is distressed.
 It is affecting them deeply,” said make-up artist Rozina Amjad.